mccurdyc/gothamgo2018-neighbor/proposal/gothamgo2018-neighbor-proposal.md

 4. Description (seen by attendees)

-  Go has excellent library support for interacting with projects on GitHub and writing concurrent applications is more accessible than in languages, such as Python.
+  When creating a tool for advanced GitHub search and concurrent repository exploration, we encountered challenges with language choice, package discovery and designing a tool with support for concurrency.
+The Go community offers a clear standard going for dependency management and centralized resource for package discovery and documentation with modules and GoDoc, respectively.
-  While creating neighbor, a tool for dynamic GitHub repository searches and arbitrary concurrent exploration in Go, I encountered common obstacles such as designing a pipeline for processing results, race conditions, trade-offs between unbuffered and buffered channels and the importance of community standards.
+  In addition to the aforementioned offerings, the Go community has well-defined patterns for concurrency.
+While highlighting the reasons for choosing to write our tool in Go, this talk provides justification for supporting concurrency using a fanout design pattern, the steps for identifying and fixing race conditions and trade-offs between unbuffered and buffered channels.

 5. Notes (only be seen by reviewers during the CFP process.
 This is where you should explain things such as technical requirements, why you're the best person to speak on this subject, etc.)

   In this talk I will discuss the challenges faced and lessons learned while creating my first personal open source tool in Go.
 This project helped identify the importance of